- My LS

 - raise concerns if that is not happening

 If you're contacting your local court by email, we suggest that you address the request for the attention of the senior person on site.

-These assessments should be made readily available, but if not, you can email us at firstname.lastname@example.org.
+These assessments should be made readily available, but if not and you experience difficulties obtaining these, you can email us at firstname.lastname@example.org.

 You must wear a face covering when entering, moving around and leaving a court or tribunal building.

 When entering a building, you may be asked to temporarily remove your face covering for identification purposes.